Press "Enter" to skip to content

 Manzi is available from 9 a.m. to 4 p.m. on weekdays, providing counseling and support through phone calls or Zoom meetings.
 Manzi said she assists students with guidance, direction, and tips to hopefully relieve academic stresses.
 Students can contact Manzi at M_manzi@mass.mwcc.edu with the subject line “counseling” if they would like to make an appointment.
 More information about accessing mental health resources can be found by clicking the Covid-19 banner on iConnect and selecting the “Health, Housing and Food” category. read more

-Students study and stress over a Psychology exam
+Students study and stress over a Psychology final

 Photo by Vanessa Roberto